 Governance and algorithms

-Be it in questions of the allocation of loans, jobs, or study places, the assessment of legal penalties, or even the identification of terrorists.
-More and more often, computer systems “have a say” in decisions that significantly influence the possibilities of free personal development.
-ITAS investigates the risks of discrimination by algorithms and, in the GOAL project, deals with structures and design options for the governance of algorithms, especially with regard to risks to fundamental rights and other social values.
+Be it in questions of granting loans, jobs, or study places, determining legal penalties, or even identifying terrorists: More and more often, computer systems “have a say” in decisions that have a significant impact on the possibilities for free personal development.
+ITAS investigates the risks of discrimination by algorithms and examines the structures and design options for the governance of algorithms, especially with regard to risks to fundamental rights and societal values.

 Experts